RWS/ISHRemote/Doc/TheExecution-ISHRemote-7.1.md

 * Extend and document InfoShareOpenApiConnectionParameters (redirectUri, Open up hardcoded client to ISHRemote/Tridion_Docs_Content_Importer , clean up code, check debug/verbose logging
 * Refactor from AppDomainAssemblyResolveHelper structure to https://devblogs.microsoft.com/powershell/resolving-powershell-module-assembly-dependency-conflicts/ because it load earlier instead of only New-IshSession
 * All examples for Get-Help in New-IshSession are over -PSCredentials or -IshUserName/IshPassword but now we have interactive (so system browser) or -ClientId/ClientSecret ... adapt them all or add sentence in first example?
+* Align `Test-IshSession` with `New-IshSession` plus both need tests: `NewIshSession.Tests.ps1` and `TestIshSession.Tests.ps1`
+* Extend New-IshSession/Test-IshSession with -PSCredential also working for client/secret (and ishusername/ishpassword)

 # Next
-* Put Protocol in IshSession print next to ServerVersion (perhaps no AuthContext anymore)
 * Test refresh with short expiration
 * Extend perequisites test regarding client I'd and secret, an expired and valid set...
 Perhaps over isham20proxy
-* Extend New-IshSession/Test-IshSession with -PSCredential also working for client/secret (and ishusername/ishpassword)
-* Test ps5.1 with wstrust, ps7 with both openidconnect
+* Automated Test ps5.1 with wstrust, ps7 with both openidconnect
 * Test all protocol types on all platforms via newishsession (and one other smoke test) by calling it 6 times (2 ps times 3 protocols) which colors right after prerequisites
 * Refresh OpenApi.json to released Docs 15.0.0 version
-* Align `Test-IshSession` with `New-IshSession` plus both need tests: `NewIshSession.Tests.ps1` and `TestIshSession.Tests.ps1`
 * Once branch #152 is merged, update ticket https://github.com/IdentityModel/Documentation/issues/13 with a hint to `AppDomainAssemblyResolveHelper.cs` or better `AppDomainModuleAssemblyInitializer.cs`
     > Took me a while to find this nugget to resolve my problem.
 It is unfortunate that `OidcClient` doesn't work without these assemblyBinding redirects.
 For people who have this issue but do not have access to a `.config` file like I had with `powershell.exe.config` (v5.1 on .NET 4.8) - have a look at `SessionCmdlet.cs` and `AppDomainAssemblyResolveHelper.cs` on https://github.com/RWS/ISHRemote/
     > Another hint is adding `LogSerializer.Enabled = false;` because if you do not attach logging to OidcClient, there seemingly is a bug that still does logging although not configured. see https://github.com/IdentityModel/IdentityModel.OidcClient/pull/67